 What Councils Mean When They Say “Further Contamination Assessment May Be Required”

-If you’ve been involved in development approvals in NSW, you’ve almost certainly seen this phrase:
+If you’ve been involved in development approvals in NSW, you’ve almost certainly encountered the phrase:

 “Further contamination assessment may be required.”

-In reality, this wording is usually a risk flag rather than a conclusion.
-Understanding what councils are actually signalling and how to respond can prevent unnecessary scope escalation and keep projects moving.
+In practice, this wording is usually a risk flag rather than a conclusion.
+Understanding what councils are actually signalling — and how to respond — can prevent unnecessary scope escalation and keep projects moving through the contaminated land assessment framework.

 Where This Wording Comes From

-The phrase “further contamination assessment may be required” typically arises during the planning assessment process and is used deliberately.
+The phrase “further contamination assessment may be required” most commonly arises during the planning assessment process and is used deliberately by councils and referral agencies.

 Development Application (DA) assessment reports